How much does a Portfolio Manager make?

 How to earn more as a Portfolio Manager?

 Becoming a successful Portfolio Manager involves more than just managing investments.
 It requires a blend of skills, experience, and strategic thinking.
 Portfolio Managers can increase their earnings by focusing on several key factors.
-These factors not only enhance their performance but also make them more valuable in the job market.
+These factors not only enhance their performance but also make them more valuable to employers.